pivotal/blog/content/post/Welcome.md

 ---
-title: Welcome to Fulcrum
+title: A Team Sport
-short: "Hello World"
+short: Our people, our process, our values.
 author: tammer
 date: 2015-09-08T13:08:20+01:00
 draft: false